-The Group's exposure to credit risk, or the risk of counterparties defaulting, arises mainly from trade receivables.
+The Group's exposure to credit risk, or the risk of counterparties defaulting, arises mainly from trade receivables and contract assets.
 The Group manages its exposure to credit risk by the application of credit approvals, credit limits and monitoring procedures on an ongoing basis.
-For other financial assets (including quoted investments, cash and bank balances and derivatives), the Group minimises credit risk by dealing exclusively with high credit rating counterparties.
+For other financial assets (including quoted investments and cash and bank balances), the Group minimises credit risk by dealing exclusively with high credit rating counterparties.
+The group has assessed that the credit risk from these financial instruments are low.

-The Group establishes an allowance for impairment that represents its estimate of incurred losses in respect of the trade and other receivables as appropriate.
+The Group establishes an allowance for impairment that represents its estimate of expected credit losses in respect of the trade receivables and contract assets as appropriate.
 The main components of this allowance are a specific loss component that relates to individually significant exposures, and a collective loss component established for groups of similar assets in respect of losses that have been incurred but not yet identified.
-Impairment is estimated by management based on prior experience and the current economic environment.
+Expected credit losses are estimated by management based on prior experience and the current economic environment.